LowGravityPL/raccoonwp.github.io/pages/theme-development.md

 We have tried to make webpack configuration clean and readable.
 Webpack itself came a long way since 1.x version and it gets better in its documentation and configuration.

-Unfortunately there is still a certain learning curve to grasp how its really working.
+Unfortunately there is still a certain learning curve to grasp how it's really working.

 Having that in mind we have created `user.config.js` file which exposes most important configuration aspects.